scolapicchioni/blazor/Lab10/readme.md

 using Microsoft.AspNetCore.Authorization;
 ```

-If you use the POSTMAN to invoke the Create action you should get a 401 status code in return.
+If you use the Swagger to invoke the Create action you should get a 401 status code in return.
 This means your API requires a credential.

 The API is now protected by IdentityServer.